mdn/content/files/en-us/web/css/color_value/oklab/index.md

 - Modify the saturation of colors, while keeping user perception of hue and lightness
 - Create smooth and uniform gradients of colors (when interpolated manually, for example, in a {{HTMLElement("canvas")}} element).

-The `oklab()` works with a Cartesian coordinate system on the Oklab color space, the a- and b-axes.
-It can represent any color from the Oklab color space that is wider than RGB and includes wide-gamut and P3 colors.
+`oklab()` works with a Cartesian coordinate system on the Oklab color space — a- and b-axes.
+It can represent a wider range of colors than RGB, including wide-gamut and P3 colors.
 If you want a polar color system, chroma and hue, use {{cssxref("color_value/oklch", "oklch()")}}.

 ## Syntax